iagoleal/iagoleal.github.io/content/posts/calculus-symbolic-ad.md

 the [ad](https://hackage.haskell.org/package/ad) package
 and just had my mind blown.
-In here we will follow a simpler approach by constructing a simple AD implementation but for any serious business, i really recommend taking a look at that package.
+In here we will follow a simpler approach by constructing a simple AD implementation but for any serious business, I really recommend taking a look at that package.
 It is really awesome.

 ```haskell